dbohdan/memsparkline/README.md

 # memsparkline

 Track the RAM usage ([resident set size](https://en.wikipedia.org/wiki/Resident_set_size)) of a process, its children, its children's children, etc. in real time with a Unicode text [sparkline](https://en.wikipedia.org/wiki/Sparkline).
-See the average and the maximum usage after the process exits, as well as the runtime.
+See the average and the maximum usage after the process exits, as well as the run time.

 ## Examples